 The shareholder equity section mainly provides information about how the firm has been financed and how much profit it retains to reinvest further in the business.
 Items included in Shareholders’ equity are common stock, additional paid-in capital, retained earnings and accumulated other comprehensive gains/losses, etc.

 A classified balance sheet format provides a crisp and crystal clear view to the reader.
-Although balance sheets are prepared by accountants most often than not, they are read by normal investors who might not have an accounting background.
-The different subcategories help an investor understand the importance of a particular entry in the balance sheet and reason it has been placed there.
+Although balance sheets are prepared they are read by normal investors who might not have an accounting background.
+The different subcategories help an investor understand the importance of a particular entry in the balance sheet and why it has been placed there.
 It also helps investors in their financial analysis and makes suitable decisions for their investments.

-For example, an investor who is interested in the day to day operations and profitability of the firm would like to calculate the current ratio.
-In a normal balance sheet, he would have to deep dive into every section and read notes specifically for each asset and liability.
+For example, an investor interested in the day-to-day operations and profitability of the firm would like to calculate the current ratio.
+He would have to deep dive into every section in a normal balance sheet and read notes specifically for each asset and liability.
 However, in a classified balance sheet format, such a calculation would be straightforward as the management has specifically mentioned its currents assets and liabilities.
 It will be easy to figure out and calculate even for a retail investor.

-A well-represented and well-classified information instill confidence and trust in the creditors and investors.
-It also tells a lot about management who wants to be open not only about their assets and their valuations but also how these valuations have been calculated.
-Publishing a classified balance sheet also makes it easy for regulators to point out an issue in the initial stages itself rather than in the final stages when irrevocable damage has already been done.
-It conveys a strong message to the investors that their money is safe as management is serious not only about the business profitability but also running it ethically and within the rules of the land.
+A well-represented and well-classified information instills confidence and trust in the creditors and investors.
+It conveys a strong message to the investors that their money is safe as management is serious about the business's profitability and running it ethically and within the rules of the land.
+It also tells a lot about management, who wants to be open about their assets and valuations and how these valuations have been calculated.
+Publishing a classified balance sheet also makes it easy for regulators to point out an issue in the initial stages rather than in the final stages when irrevocable damage has already been done.

 Recommended Articles

-This article has been a guide to what is Classified Balance Sheet and its definition.
-Here we discuss the top examples of classified balance sheets along with its format (Assets, Liabilities, and Shareholders Equity).
+This article has been a guide to what is a Classified Balance Sheet.
+We explain it with examples, differences with balance sheet, how to prepare & purpose.
 You may learn more about our articles below on accounting –